 The main method or thermal management for LEDs is the use of Insulated Metal Substrate (IMS) PCBs.
 These boards are sometimes called MPCB (Metal Printed Circuit Boards).
 The laminates consist of three parts.
 The top layer is the copper layer that is processed into the electrical conductors as per conventional PCBs.
 The middle layer is the Dielectric which is the key part.
 This is the substance that both electrically isolates the Aluminium base layer from the copper foil, but also allows for rapid heat transfer between the two.
 It ensures that the heat generated in the components is dispersed to the heat sink as quickly as possible and determines the materials overall thermal properties.
 The most common base layer is aluminium as it is a very efficient conductor of heat and as such is perfect for applications involving rapid heat transfer.

 In choosing a supplier of IMS boards the two critical considerations are the material used and the quality of manufacture.
-In the above laminate construction, the Dielectric is the ingredient of the substrate that sets apart a world class material from the cheaper alternatives on the market.
-As well as using the best IMS laminates available DK-Daleba also own a world class Asian manufacturing facility managed and run to accredited Western standards.
+The Dielectric is the ingredient of the substrate that sets apart a world-class material from the cheaper alternatives on the market.
+As well as using the best IMS laminates available DK-Daleba also owns a world-class Asian manufacturing facility managed and run to accredited Western standards.
 The highest quality materials and manufacturing methods will produce a product that offers highly efficient thermal management of LEDs with unparalleled reliability.
-This is essential in high value assemblies such as automotive and LED lighting where servicing may be costly; for example, in difficult to access locations.
+This is essential in high-value assemblies such as automotive and LED lighting where servicing may be costly; for example, in difficult to access locations.